 The more things students do in school and outside of lessons, the more points the will accumulate.
 The higher the number of points, the higher the level of graduation.
 This gives all of our students the chance to graduate with Rushey First Class Honours in our graduation ceremony at the end of the year.

-To view our current clubs click on the following images or the PDF below:
+To view our current clubs click on the following images below:

 We have 6 houses: Rutland, Melton, Belvoir, Harborough, Bosworth and Charnwood; all celebrating the areas of Leicestershire.